 A variety of metal-free ceramics have been developed to meet patient demands for natural-looking restorations.
 Zirconia’s biocompatibility, mechanical properties, and white color have made it a popular dental biomaterial.

-The ZIRMAX M is a type of monolithic zirconia that provides a high level of quality and versatility.
-One of the strongest zirconia restorations available, ZIRMAX M has a flexural strength of 1000 MPa.
-As a result of its strength, ZIRMAX M is suitable for a wide range of restorative applications, including posterior restorations, single units, wide-span bridges, and even full arch restorations.
+ZIRMAX M is a high-quality type of monolithic zirconia known for its versatility.
+With a flexural strength of 1000 MPa, it is one of the strongest zirconia restorations available.
+Due to its exceptional strength, ZIRMAX M is suitable for a variety of restorative applications, including posterior restorations, single units, wide-span bridges, and even full arch restorations.

 In addition to being strong, ZIRMAX M is aesthetically pleasing, with up to 25% greater transparency than other full zirconias.